JasonN3/openvox_modules/domain_join/AD_Setup.md

     [domain_realm]
     ```
     `*DOMAIN*` is the FQDN of your domain in ALL CAPITALS.
 Authentication issues will occur if you do not use all capitals.
     You do not need to specify anything under `realms` or `domain_realm`.
 SSSD will automatically discover that information from DNS.

 5) Configure SUDO access

     Create a file in /etc/sudoers.d using `visudo -f /etc/sudoers.d/DOMAIN` and specify the default sudo access for members of the AD `SUDO` groups.
+The file name can be anything you want and does not have to be named `DOMAIN`.
     **Make sure to escape any spaces with a `\`**
     ```sudo
     %*Global_SUDO_Access*   ALL=(ALL) ALL
     %*Machine_SUDO_Access*  ALL=(ALL) ALL
     ```
-    `*Global_SUDO_Access*` and `*Machine_SUDO_Access*` are the AD groups you created above for RBAC
+    `*Global_SUDO_Access*` and `*Machine_SUDO_Access*` are the AD groups you created above for RBAC.
     The `%` before the group name indicates that it is a group

     Any other sudo access you would like to grant to AD groups can be defined the same way in separate files or in the same file